 Enhanced Recovery After Surgery (ERAS)

-Welcome to the APSA Quality and Safety Committee Enhanced Recovery After Surgery (ERAS) page.
-This page is intended to help anyone who is interested in implementation of an Enhanced Recovery After Surgery (ERAS) program in their hospital.
-For those interesting in gaining more information on ERAS please refer to the references and Additional Resources below.
+Welcome to the APSA Quality and Safety Committee Enhanced Recovery After Surgery (ERAS) Toolkit.
+This toolkit is intended to help anyone who is interested in improving the care of their patients using ERAS initiatives.

 Available toolkit projects are listed below.
 Many of the approaches described are evidence based - some are not.
 These approaches have not been approved by APSA.